 If you don't know which muscles to squeeze: the next time you're urinating, stop the stream mid-flow.
 The muscles you just engaged are the ones.
 Don't practice this regularly while urinating (it can confuse the voiding reflex), but the once-or-twice "yes those muscles" check is fine.

-Mentally redirect.
+Then redirect.
 Count backwards from 50.
 Name the colors in the room.
 Plan the next thing you'll do once the wave passes.
 Anything that isn't I have to go I have to go I have to go.
 The bladder's signal gets weaker when the brain stops amplifying it.

-Step 5: Walk, don't run
+Step 5: Walk, don't run (wrap), 45 to 60 seconds

 When the wave starts coming down (you'll feel it: the urgency drops a notch, the pressure eases) stand up calmly.
 Walk to the bathroom at normal speed.